EliasWatson/blog/src/content/post/jj_rebase_rename.md

 This is the magic right here.
 We're going to duplicate the branch, but with updated filenames.
-This will produce revs with the exact same diffs as the original branch, but the diffs will point to the new filenames.
+This will produce changes with the exact same diffs as the original branch, but the diffs will point to the new filenames.

 You'll start with the first commit on your branch and work your way towards the head.
-For each rev, you'll create a new rev on your new branch, `jj restore --from <old_rev>`, then run your renaming script.
+For each change, you'll create a new change on your new branch, `jj restore --from <old_change>`, then run your renaming script.

-It is important to note that you need a rev at the root of your new branch that only performs the renames.
+It is important to note that you need a change at the root of your new branch that only performs the renames.
 You'll see why this is needed later.

 Let's say your `jj log` looks like: